node-muneem/muneem/docs/Introduction.md

 }).start();
 ```

-You can add routes, request handlers, and event callbacks.
+You can add routes, request handlers, resources and event callbacks.
 Route and handlers can be added from the code or from the filesystem.

-You can check [documentation](docs) for more detail.

 ### Muneem configuration